Ismoil Mahmadzoir: Early life and career

-In November 2022, he was elected President of the Judo Federation of Tajikistan.(IJF), It became known that Ismoil received a new position during an extraordinary pre-election meeting.
+In November 2022, he was elected President of the Judo Federation of Tajikistan(IJF).
+It became known that Ismoil received a new position during an extraordinary pre-election meeting.
 It was attended by the leadership of the National Olympic Committee, members of the executive committee of the federation, coaches, judges and athletes.
 The candidacy was supported by all those present.
 First he created, raised and expanded his activities and when he already had a heritage and a reputation he dedicated himself to financing and sponsoring cultural and sports activities.
 On the one hand, he builds sports infrastructure, while on the other, he offers material and financial support to Tajik athletes because he has understood that to compete on equal terms, resources must be available.

 Ismoil replaced Nurullo Loikov in this position, who resigned at his own request.
 He expressed gratitude for his trust and added that he would do everything possible to develop judo in the country, support athletes and further increase the sports authority of the state.

-Founder and founder of the holding company IM GROUP Holding, which is one of the largest private companies in Tajikistan, which was founded in 2016.
-The president's grandson constantly supports the Kulob football team Ravshan and sponsors "Haji Sharif".
+He is the founder of the holding company IM GROUP Holding, which is one of the largest private companies in Tajikistan, founded in 2016.
+He supports the Kulob football team Ravshan and sponsors "Haji Sharif".

 Charity

 Ismoil provides significant support for the development of sports in Tajikistan, invests and supports various events, tournaments and championships.
-He devotes a lot of time to charity, helping disabled people, women and sick children.